vokal/VIDropDownMenu/README.md

 ## VIDropDownMenu

-VIDropDownMenu is an example of a basic, drop-down menu implementation.
+VIDropDownMenu is an example of a basic drop-down menu implementation.

 ## Usage